All Episodes

 We'll get to all of this.

-So last night I saw Vladimir add him to the list of, well, let's see, Julian Assange, Maxine Waters, Joe Manchin, Diane Feinstein, Comey, Clapper, Brennan, all saying, no evidence of Russian collusion.
+So last night I saw Vladimir add him to the list of, well, let's see, Julian Assange, Maxine Waters, Joe Manchin, Diane Feinstein, Comey, Clapper, Brennan, all saying no evidence of Russian collusion.

-He's the former KGB guy.
+He's a former KGB guy.

-I'm just saying that just add him to the list.
+I'm saying, okay, I'm just saying that just add him to the list.

 I didn't say to believe him.